alexbradd/compsci-notes/first/dm/notes.md

 We can view **each node $i$** as a **set $S_i$ of nodes it points to**. $K_{s,t}$ would be a **set $Y$ of size $t$ that occurs in $s$ sets $S_i$**.
-Looking for $K_{s,t}$ is equivalent to settings the frequency threshold to $s4 and look at layer $t$
+Looking for $K_{s,t}$ is equivalent to settings the frequency threshold to $s$ and look at layer $t$

 ### Mining sequences